 Middle Rounds: Chain 1.
 Single crochet every stitch.
 Slip stitch to join.

 Work the same number of rounds as you did for the increase rounds.
 If you worked 5 increase rounds, work 5 even rounds, and so on.Continue to 5 of 8 below.

 Section 3: Decrease the Stitches in Each Round

 To work the last third of the crocheted ball, decrease 6 stitches in each round.
-This is basically the opposite of the increase rounds and you need to work as many rounds as you did for each of the other sections.
+This is the opposite of the increase rounds and you need to work as many rounds as you did for each of the other sections.

 Work as many single crochet stitches as needed to match the number in your last increase round, then single crochet 2 stitches together.

 Decrease Round 1 (for a ball with 5 rounds): Chain 1. *Single crochet, single crochet, single crochet, single crochet 2 together.
 Repeat from *.
-Join with slip stitch.
+Join with a slip stitch.

 Decrease Round 2 (for a ball with 5 rounds): Chain 1. *Single crochet, single crochet, single crochet 2 together.
 Repeat from *.
-Join with slip stitch.Continue to 6 of 8 below.
+Join with a slip stitch.Continue to 6 of 8 below.

 06 of 08